saitaiky/notebook/docs/docs/software-development/system-design/security/authentication/oauth.md

    - Used to obtain new access tokens without repeating the authorization code flow.
    - Include the refresh token, client ID, and secret in a back-channel request to the OAuth server.

-:::infoWhat is PKCE?
+:::info What is PKCE?
 PKCE was originally developed for mobile apps, but now the OAuth working group recommends using PKCE for all types of applications, including server-side apps, even when a client secret is available.
 This is because PKCE can prevent a subtle attack where authorization codes could be swapped, potentially allowing someone to log into another user's account without detection, posing a significant security risk.
 :::

 ### Sequence Diagram

-:::cautionAPP in various systems
+:::warning APP in various systems
 In the below sequence diagram, ..
 - APP in server side application can be your Backend
 - APP in mobile app can be the mobile app on your phone(user agent)